nhn/tui.chart/apps/toast-ui.vue-chart/README.md

 You can use `data`, `options`, `theme` props for initailize tui.chart.

-If you use map chart, you should use `map` prop.
+If you want to use other maps, you should use `map` prop.

 **For more detail with example, see [Getting-Started](https://github.com/nhnent/toast-ui.vue-chart/blob/master/docs/getting-started.md#props)**